 Located on the second floor of Linscheid Library, the Digital Humanities Lab (DHL) was envisioned with undergraduate students in mind to create and explore research projects that focus on the digital humanities.
-Built with funds from the NASNTI HERITAGE grant program, the lab houses 12 iMacs, a smart projector, a large format printer, a 3-D printer, a color printer, and a book scanner.
+Built with funds from the NASNTI HERITAGE grant program, the lab houses 12 iMacs, a smart projector, a large format printer, a 3-D printer, a color printer, and a high-resolution book scanner.

 Students can use the book scanner and Mac computers anytime the library is open, as long as the lab is not reserved for a class.